 \subsection{Performance Comparison}

-For performance comparison, we consider the following benchmark schemes: \begin{itemize} \item \textbf{Random antenna orientation:} The antenna orientations are randomly and uniformly drawn from their feasible sets to generate $30$ independent configurations.
+For performance comparison, we consider the following benchmark schemes: \begin{itemize} \item \textbf{Shared-orientation (AO):} All RA elements within the same AP are constrained to share a common orientation, while different APs can have different common orientations.
+Under this AP-wise common-orientation constraint, the common orientations and transmit beamformers are optimized using the proposed AO-based framework. \item \textbf{Random antenna orientation:} The antenna orientations are randomly and uniformly drawn from their feasible sets to generate $30$ independent configurations.
 For each configuration, the max--min beamforming problem is solved using the SOCP-based method, and the one achieving the largest minimum user rate is reported. \item \textbf{Isotropic antenna:} Each AP employs omnidirectional antennas (i.e., the antenna gain is orientation-independent, equivalently $p=0$ in Eq. \eqref{eq:RA_pattern}).
 The max--min beamforming problem is then solved using the SOCP-based method. \item \textbf{Fixed antenna orientation:} The antenna orientations are fixed to their initial values without optimization.
 Given this fixed geometry, the max--min beamforming problem is solved using the SOCP-based method. \end{itemize}